 • • • •

-Let’s take another look at what was going on the evening Harry had that vision.
+Let’s take a broader look at what was going on the evening Harry had that vision.

 And Harry’s *scar* starts prickling.
 He ends up going to bed early and falling asleep with what is now beginning to look like suspicious ease.